FarronF/limerick-council-meetings/meetings/2023/09/25-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 17th July 2023.md

  Waste management cameras are not available yet but noted waiting for new

-legislation to be signed to permit use of cameras.--- 10
+legislation to be signed to permit use of cameras.
+---
+10

  He reminded Members that funding and governance of CCTV cameras is very